aaronzwells/PyStrain2DXRD/README.md

 # WORKFLOW OVERVIEW

 Before executing the workflow, 'ValidationScript.py' can be used to run the peak fitting math.
-This is useful for ensuring the peaks are being correctly fit to given input data.
+This is useful for ensuring the peaks are being correctly fit to given input data.  *FunctionLibrary.py* contains all the functions used and called in the below scripts.

 [!NOTE]
 The main workflow scripts are numbered and may be referred to as "*Script 1*", "*Script 2*", etc.